isomerpages/moh-upec/_courses-and-seminars/Education Courses/Education Workshop and Courses.md

 <tr>
 <td rowspan="1" colspan="3">
 <p>Advanced Medical Life Support (AMLS) remains the gold standard of education
 for emergency medical assessment and treatment.
-AMLS emphasizes the use of the AMLS Assessment Pathway, a systematic tool for assessing and managing common medical conditions with urgent accuracy.
-The course is endorsed by the National Association of EMS Physicians and brought into Singapore by UPEC in 2019.</p>
+AMLS emphasises the use of the AMLS Assessment Pathway, a systematic tool for assessing and managing common medical conditions with urgent accuracy.
+The course is endorsed by the National Association of EMS Physicians and was brought into Singapore by UPEC in 2019.</p>
 <p></p>
 <p>Authorised Training Centres for AMLS:</p>